wsfreund/RingerCore/readme.md

 ## C++ provided functionalities

 The most important C++ functionality provided is available in the [`RingerCore/MsgStream.h`](https://github.com/wsfreund/RingerCore/blob/master/RingerCore/MsgStream.h) file.
 It is based on Athena framework's MsgStream, but does not need the Gaudi infrastructure.
-The name was changed to `MsgStreamMirror` as it cannot have the same name from the Asg class, otherwise it would generate conflicts when running PyROOT.
+The name was changed to `MsgStreamMirror` as it cannot have the same name from the Asg class (otherwise it would generate dictionary conflicts when running PyROOT).

-It also provided the macros which emulate the same behavior on Athena:
+It also provides the macros which emulate the same behavior from Athena:

 ```
 MSG_DEBUG(msg)